Bronya-Rand/DDLCModTemplate2.0/README.md

    </a>
 </p>

-The **new** DDLC Mod Template is a mod template made by Azariel Del Carmen (GanstaKingofSA) for the **original** Doki Doki Literature Club that adheres to [Team Salvato's IP Guidelines](http://teamsalvato.com/ip-guidelines/) for fan mods on Ren'Py 6.99.12.4 and 7.3.5 - 7.5.3.
+The **new** DDLC Mod Template is a mod template made by Azariel Del Carmen (bronya_rand) for the **original** Doki Doki Literature Club that adheres to [Team Salvato's IP Guidelines](http://teamsalvato.com/ip-guidelines/) for fan mods on Ren'Py 6.99.12.4 and 7.3.5 - 7.5.3.

 > Additionaly [here](./CREDITS.md) are all the contributors that contributed to the mod template.